kmadof/kmadof.github.io/_posts/2020-05-05-cross-stage-variables.md

 <!--more-->

 In the task `DetermineResult` we set the variable `doThing` and mark it is as output `##vso[task.setvariable variable=doThing;isOutput=true]Yes` using [logging command syntax](https://docs.microsoft.com/en-us/azure/devops/pipelines/scripts/logging-commands?view=azure-devops&tabs=bash).
 In the next job `JA_2` we used this variable as a part of condition `eq(dependencies.JA.outputs['DetermineResult.doThing'], 'Yes')` which checks if the variable is set to `Yes`.
-So far this construct was limited a single stage.
+So far this construct was limited to a single stage.
 But it changes ...

 ### Cross stage variables